TOP NOTE FLAVOURS

 A library of thousands of EU approved Flavour Chemicals and Natural Extracts means that our team of flavourists have created a vast database of formulations to match all types of profile and application.

-GC-MS technology, combined with years of experience, mean that the Flavour development laboratory can manage new creation briefs as well as competitor matching.
+GC-MS technology, combined with years of experience, means that the Flavour development laboratory can manage new creation briefs as well as competitor matching.

 Plant-Ex has all of its production processing in-house, including spray drying.
 This means that total control can be maintained both during design of a Flavour and also production from small to large batches.
 The Flavours Division is a growing part of Plant-Ex, building upon quality, flexibility and creative flair.